shannondaly1/aws-lambda-terminate-oldest-instance/README.md

 This script is designed to be used as a Lambda function in AWS.
 The script will find the oldest EC2 instance in the Region where the Lambda script is run and then terminates it.
-Very useful when dealing with ECS clusters.
+Very useful when dealing with ECS clusters and AutoScaling Groups.

 Uses the Python 3.7 Runtime in AWS Lambda.